AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 -  **Keep sensitive configuration values and data in environment-specific variables**

-   This includes variables specified using the Cloud CLI, the Project Web interface, or added to the `env.php` file.
+   These values include variables specified using the Cloud CLI, the Project Web interface, or added to the `env.php` file.
 See [Variable levels](../environment/variable-levels.md).

 -  **Ensure that all code is available in the environment branch**